Salvation Army in Arkansas financial assistance resources.

-Residents of the state can call the Salvation Army for material assistance, seasonal services, emergency community support, food, and other aid.
+Residents of the state can call the Salvation Army for material assistance, seasonal services, emergency community support, free food, and other financial aid.
 A summary of the resources that may be available are below, however each branch listed below in Arkansas may have their own services.
 Arkansas locations may offer free Christmas toys, emergency rent help, shelter, back to school supplies, furniture, and more.
 In addition, funding is limited and applicants will need to meet fairly strict qualifications.

 Probably the material/financial assistance programs are in highest demand, however these will have limited funding and only a small number of people will be able to receive help.
 Most of the financial aid is only offered if someone is faced with an emergency or crisis situation, which can include things like an eviction notice or utility shut off.
 Support from this resource can often include prescription medication, Fan Program, free food, clothing, rent/mortgage assistance, and more.